prbutler/EZProxy_IP_Blacklist/Readme.txt

 RejectIP does not create an entry in the EZproxy audit files for a rejected IP address.
 An alternative method to RejectIP for blocking and creating an audit entry was documented on the Unofficial EZproxy Self-Support Wiki at the Restricted IP Logging and Response page: https://pluto.potsdam.edu/ezproxywiki/index.php/Restricted_IP_Logging_and_Response

-Since the future of the the wiki is in flux and the technique is important, I added the contents of the wiki page to a text file in this repo.
-All credit for this work goes to Duane Denham.
+Since the wiki was closed and the technique is important, I added the contents of the wiki page to a text file in this repo.
+All credit for this work goes to Duane Denham, Computer Specialist at Oklahoma State University.
 See the file here: https://github.com/prbutler/EZProxy_IP_Blacklist/blob/master/Restricted_IP_Logging_and_Response.txt

-This method, upon authentication, routes the user to a given html page (deny.htm in the example below) and writes a given messages in the audit file (whatever_message_you_want in the example below).
+This method, upon authentication, routes the user to a given html page (deny.htm in the example below) and writes a given message in the audit file (whatever_message_you_want in the example below).
 In user.txt the entry would be:

 IfIP 123.123.0.0-123.123.255.255; Audit whatever_message_you_want; Deny deny.htm